Beasdale railway station

 Beasdale railway station is a railway station serving Glen Beasdale in the Highland region of Scotland.
 This station is on the West Highland Line, sited 28 mi 49 chain from the former Banavie Junction, between Lochailort and Arisaig.
 ScotRail manage the station and operate all services.

 History

-It was originally a private station for the nearby Arisaig House but was open to the public from 6 September 1965.
+It was originally a private station for the nearby Arisaig House, and the station was thus originally opened on 1 April 1901, but was fully open to the public from 6 September 1965.

-By the later part of the century its main users were local school children who went to school at Lochaber High just outside Fort William.

-The derelict station house was sold in the 1980s and is now a private holiday home but the station platform is still railway property with a bus shelter type shelter providing rudimentary cover from the rain.
+The former station building is now a private holiday cottage.

 Facilities

 The station is equipped with a bench, a shelter and a help point, with a small car park adjacent to the station.

 Passenger volume

 Beasdale was one of six railway stations in Britain to see zero passengers in the 2020/21 period, due to decreased travel throughout the COVID-19 pandemic.
 It is therefore Britain's joint-least-used station alongside Abererch, Llanbedr, Sampford Courtenay, Stanlow and Thornton and Sugar Loaf.

+It has been noted to consistently be one of the lesser-used stations across Scotland.

 The statistics cover twelve month periods that start in April.